ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-29-understanding-git-commit-the-heart-of-version-control.md

 Be careful with the `--amend` option because it changes the commit hash.
 If the commit exists only in your local machine, no problem.
 But if the commit already exists in the remote repository (like GitHub, GitLab, or BitBucket), maybe your colleagues have difficulty updating the project after you push the amended changes to the remote repository.

 ### Include files to the staging area and commit together
-If you are feeling very confident and plan to commit all the changed files without reviewing anything (please, don't do this), you can use the `-a` option.
+If you feel confident and plan to commit all the changed files without reviewing anything (please, don't do this), you can use the `-a` option.
 This parameter will stage the changes automatically before the commit.

 {%- highlight sh -%}
 git commit -a -m "Commit title"